Putting Out Fires

 Questions/ Hypothetical Situations

 Practice resolving and better handling smaller issues.
 Use the phrases that may help you resolve these issues to answer the questions.
-Use the phrases that may be causing these issues as a shortcoming to improve on
+Use the phrases that may be causing these issues as a shortcoming to improve on.

 1. Are you delegating all that you can?

-2. “Your manager asks you if you finished the end-of-quarter project, but your partner still hasn’t completed their half, and your computer decided today is the day to have issues.”
+2. Your manager asks you if you finished the end-of-quarter project, but your partner still hasn’t completed their half.
+What will you say?

 4. Describe a time when you had many fires to put out.
-How did you handle it, then?
+How did you handle it then?
 How will you handle it the next time?

 6. Describe how you would handle a confrontation between two employees.